 -Bhagavad Gita 9.22

 It speaks of an ever-loving God who does not desert us in times of need.
 It assures us that if we surrender ourselves and our problems in the divine, be rest assured, he shall take care of it.
-We carry our burdens and sufferings on our shoulders, looking at the world through perpetually gloomy eyes.
-But it needn’t be so.
-Our creator, the supreme ruler can alleviate it all.
+Moreover, it is often seen that we carry our burdens and sufferings on our shoulders, looking at the world through perpetually gloomy eyes, but it needn’t be so.
+Our creator, the supreme ruler, can alleviate it all.
 All we need to do is trust the Lord with our whole being.

 Here, the word vahami aham means “I personally carry the burden of maintaining my devotees”.
 The divine assures his steadfast devotee two things.
-Firstly, Yog– he offers his believers spiritual assets that they covet for.
+Firstly, Yog– he offers his believers spiritual assets that they covet.
 Secondly, kshem– he will protect the spiritual assets that his child already possesses.

 Our creator is our ultimate protector and without him we are nothing.
 This verse of the Gita tells us to fall upon our knees and seek the divine for he alone has the solution to all that we seek!

-The goodness of yoga has been vouched for centuries.
+In conclusion, the goodness of yoga has been vouched for centuries.
 If one understands the true meaning of yoga, then the journey becomes easier.
-People all over the world seek who seek the key to a perfect lifestyle make sure to inculcate yoga into their daily life.
-All it takes is a few minutes from your hectic schedule and a few deep breaths.
+Above all, people all over the world who seek the key to a perfect lifestyle make sure to inculcate yoga into their daily life.
+In addition, all it takes is a few minutes from your hectic schedule and a few deep breaths.
 The peace that fills you can be addictive.
-And this is an addiction we can afford to have.
-It only ends up helping us more than we could ever imagine.
+And this is an addiction we can afford to have as it only ends up helping us more than we could ever imagine.

-So here’s to glowing and growing with the goodness of yoga!
+So, here’s a Cheers to glowing and growing with the goodness of yoga!